Skip to main content

 This is one of the 11 tools I use most in my home kitchen after 20 years of cooking (including 10 professional).
 If you work with whole proteins, this knife pays for itself in saved money on the first few uses.

 If you work with whole proteins, this knife will pay for itself in saved money within the first month.
 Professional Swiss quality at a budget price.
-The granton edge and flexible blade make butchery work faster, cleaner, and more efficient.
+The granton edge and narrow blade profile make butchery work faster, cleaner, and more efficient.

 Scott Bradley, Professional Chef